-For PEAKS 5.x projects, you need PEAKS 6 to convert these projects into PEAKS 6 projects first, then use PEAKS 7 to convert the PEAKS 6 projects to PEAKS 7 projects.
+For PEAKS 5.x projects, you need PEAKS 6 to convert these projects into PEAKS 6 projects first, then use PEAKS 7.5 to convert the PEAKS 6 projects to PEAKS 7.5 projects.

-The project converter is designed to convert PEAKS 6 projects so that they can be viewed in PEAKS 7, but further analysis on the converted projects are strongly discouraged.
+The project converter is designed to convert PEAKS 6 projects so that they can be viewed in PEAKS 7.5, but further analysis on the converted projects is strongly discouraged.